-Have you heard recent conversation around Small Business Saturday and National Small Business Week?
+Have you heard a recent conversation around Small Business Saturday and National Small Business Week?
 Both holidays have helped jumpstart a trend of shopping local, and are celebrated nationally in communities big and small.
-However… shouldn’t we be supporting our community businesses year round?
+However… shouldn’t we be supporting our community businesses year-round?

 What is #shoplocal?
 Why is it trendy?

 Shopping local is the act of everyday consumers, like you, making the decision to buy your produce, clothing and day to day items from a local business instead of going to a large retailer.

 Shopping locally is the trendy new way to create a one-of-a-kind neighborhood.

 The Shop Local/Shop Small trend has many benefits, such as building relationships within the community and helping support the local economy, all while building a more vibrant and unified society.
 Really, who doesn’t feel a bit more warm and fuzzy knowing that they’re supporting their neighbors?

 When buying from business owners you trust, shopping experiences become more enjoyable because you know where the products are coming from and the people behind the products.